-This innovative program aims to guide students across this diverse and fascinating region, which, since decades, is at the core of the geostrategic interest of the international system.
-The program mainly focuses on the contemporary period, through a multi-disciplinary approach ranging over international relations, geopolitics, conflicts and security, economy and energy.
+MIMES is an innovative program that aims to guide students across this diverse and fascinating region, which, since decades, is at the core of the geostrategic interest of the international system.
+The program focuses on the contemporary challenges and trends, through a multi-disciplinary approach ranging over international relations, geopolitics, conflicts and security, economy and energy.

 The first level provides students of different academic backgrounds with a broad knowledge of the Middle East, the rise of Islam and its characteristic, with an accurate analysis of the historical evolution of the region and its role within the international system.
 A dedicated course will offer a linguistic analysis of the political and juridical terminology and a glossary in Arabic.

-Students, during the second level, acquire a detailed knowledge of different sub-regions of the wider Middle East, focusing on their peculiarities and connections with regional and international geopolitical trends.
+Students acquire a detailed knowledge of different sub-regions of the wider Middle East, focusing on their peculiarities and connections with regional and international geopolitical trends.
 The program encourages the adoption of a comparative methodology, emphasizing the conceptual dichotomy continuity/change, within an historical-political narrative.

-3rd Level - Thematic and Contemporary Issues (23 CFU)
+3rd Level - Thematic and Contemporary Issues

 During the final class term, the program offers a wide portfolio of specializing courses on the most relevant political, geoeconomic and security events and dynamics contributing to the current Middle Eastern unbalances.
 The program aims to underline in particular the role of the region within the larger international system, and the lesson learnt during the post-Cold War period.